DAOhaus/daohaus-contracts/Daohaus_Whitepaper.md

 ## **Token Sale Contract**

 The creation of The DAO is the initial step, and probably the most important for the longevity of the group.
-It is important that the DAO's iChairman clearly communicate what the DAO forming will be centered around or the group will could be divided upon creation and nothing will get done<sup id="a6">[6](#f6)</sup>.
+It is important that the DAO's Chairman clearly communicate what the DAO forming will be centered around or the group will could be divided upon creation and nothing will get done<sup id="a6">[6](#f6)</sup>.

 Also important to communicate that the token sale price is not based solely in the underlying asset, but in the experience, the community, the efficiency of the group.
 Basically the value in going to Harvard is not based solely in the building, coursework, and text books… it’s the network and community you’re introduced to — so although the house might only be worth physically $500,000 - it sells for a $750,000 because everyone likes the group and people want in for social or other reasons.